 Kyle hung up the phone and frowned.
 “Dusty said wait here, he’s on his way over.”

 They went through it all again when the local lawman arrived.
 He was younger than Paige had expected.
 He wore a cowboy hat, cowboy boots and a thin western style shirt that hugged his broad chest and large arms.
-If Paige didn’t have a thing for Dax... a man that standing right beside her... she might try to get to know the man a little better.
+If Paige didn’t have a thing for Dax... a man that was standing right beside her... she might try to get to know the guy a little better.